-Two screenings are organized annually by school nurses.
-Vision screenings are completed for students in preschool, kindergarten and third grade.
+Two screenings are organized and completed annually by school nurses.
+Vision screenings are completed for all students in preschool through 2nd grade and for students in 5th grade.
 Kindergarten boys are screened for color perception.
-The Heartland Area Education Agency staff completes hearing screenings annually for students in preschool through second grade and fifth grade.
+The Heartland Area Education Agency staff completes hearing screenings annually for students in preschool, kindergarten, first grade, second grade, and fifth grade.
 Parents are notified only if the results of the screenings are concerning.
 Parents should notify the school nurse if they do not want their children to participate in the screenings.